Get the FREE one-click dictionary software for Windows

 See also: central, centrist, middle-of-the-road

-Type of: area, basketball player, basketeer, bear on, building, cager, cerebrate, class, cogitate, cognitive content, come to, concern, confection, content, country, displace, edifice, formation, have to do with, hockey player, hoopster [N. Amer, informal], ice-hockey player, lineman, mental condition, mental object, mental state, mercantile establishment, move, neural structure, object, outlet, parcel, parcel of land, pertain, piece of ground, piece of land, place, point, position, property, psychological condition, psychological state, refer, relate, retail store, sales outlet, social class, socio-economic class, stratum, sweet, think, touch, touch on, tract
+Type of: area, basketball player, basketeer, bear on, building, cager, cerebrate, class, cogitate, cognitive content, concern, confection, content, country, displace, edifice, formation, have to do with, hockey player, hoopster [N. Amer, informal], ice-hockey player, lineman, mental condition, mental object, mental state, mercantile establishment, move, neural structure, object, outlet, parcel, parcel of land, pertain, piece of ground, piece of land, place, point, position, property, psychological condition, psychological state, refer, relate, retail store, sales outlet, social class, socio-economic class, stratum, sweet, think, touch, touch on, tract

 Antonym: left, right

-Encyclopedia: Center, PA
+Encyclopedia: Center, Pennsylvania